Planetary Regulator of Bandhu-sthana * Sukha-daya

 Gain through matters of bhava-4: educational diploma, via examinations, via deeds and titles, via owned properties

-Gain based in the ethnic roots and customs; rhythmic, customary social and cultural habits of the mother's family.
+Gain based in the ethnic roots and folkways, ancient customs, and established cultural norms; rhythmic, customary social and comfortable habits of the mother's family.

 Earnings from real estate and vehicle holdings.